etlaqapps/marketplace-warehouse/README.md

-# Modular Enterprise Platform: Scalable Foundation for Shared Logistics and Multi-Channel Operations
+# Modular Enterprise Platform: Scalable System for Warehouse Management and Multi-Channel Commerce | A porposal by Etlaq

-This platform operates as a modular system: a **base enterprise app** forms the core, handling universal essentials like user onboarding, secure access, role-based controls, basic insights, and payment basics.
-Plugins extend it with domain-specific features, integrating via shared backend and frontend routing—enabling phased builds, easy scaling (10,000+ users/100,000+ items), and resilience (retries, fallbacks).
-Users interact via role-tailored, responsive web/mobile dashboards, with automations for workflows like inventory syncs and financial checks.
+This platform delivers a scalable solution for managing shared warehouses, multi-channel marketplaces, inventory synchronization, order fulfillment, and financial transparency—empowering store owners to handle product uploads, logistics, sales, and payouts efficiently.
+Built as a modular system, a **base enterprise app** establishes the core, managing essentials like user onboarding, secure authentication, role-based access, basic analytics, and payment processing.
+Plugins layer on specialized capabilities, integrating through unified backend and frontend frameworks to support phased development, seamless scaling (to 10,000+ users and 100,000+ items), and robust reliability (with retries and fallbacks).
+Users engage via customized, responsive web and mobile dashboards, enhanced by automations for workflows such as real-time stock updates and transaction validations.

 ## Base Enterprise App

-Universal starter: Landing page for discovery; authentication (email/phone OTP, approvals); RBAC (roles/permissions, scoping); analytics (KPIs, oversight); payments (balance top-ups, gateway payouts)
+A versatile foundation providing: a landing page for user discovery; authentication with email/phone OTP and admin approvals; RBAC for granular roles, permissions, and tenant scoping; analytics for KPIs and system oversight; and payments for balance top-ups and gateway-integrated payouts.

 ## Core Plugins (Domain-Specific Extensions)